CodeURJC-DAW-2022-23/webapp8/README.md

 #### Ikár Vladislav Martínez de Lizarduy Kostornichenko

-* Worker of the bridge between the front and the backend of the web application, together with the documentation of our website.
+* Phase leader and organizer, and member of the REST API team.
+The extensive knowledge of him has allowed a calm phase and without unforeseen events.

 | #   | Commit      |     | #   | File |
 | :-: | :---------: | :-: | :-: | :--: |